bbauska/JS-CellarDoor/README.md

 2. The node has two children
 3. The node is the root node

-### Case 1: Node with no child or only one child
+<h3>Case 1: Node with no child or only one child</h3>

 If the node has no children or only one child, we can simply return the node's left or right child.
 This will remove the node from the tree.

-### Case 2: Node with two children
+<h3>Case 2: Node with two children</h3>

 If the node has two children, we need to find the smallest value in the right subtree.
 This value will be the node's successor.
 We will replace the node's value with the successor's value, and then remove the successor from the tree.

-### Case 3: Node is the root node
+<h3>Case 3: Node is the root node</h3>

 If the node is the root node, we need to replace the root node with the successor.
 We will replace the root node's value with the successor's value, and then remove the successor from the tree.

 ## `printTree` Method

 Finally, we will implement the `printTree` method.
 This method will print the tree in a human-readable format.

 ```js
  printTree() {